SIPam-Dev/SecureSign/README.md

 SecureSign is a simple code signing server.
 It is designed to allow Authenticode and GPG signing of build artifacts in a secure way, without exposing the private key.

+This fork adds the ability to use a remote certificate stored in Azure key vault.

 Features
 ========
  - **Isolation**: Each unique call site has its own access token for the service.
 An access token only provides access to a single signing key, and can be restricted to only sign particular content.